Skip to main content

 3. Select the virtual machine you want to shut down.

-4. Click the Open Full Menu button in the top right panel.
+4. In the left panel, click the Open Full Menu button next to the virtual machine.

 5. Select Power.